zicht/standards-php/README.md

 The following methods are allowed: `construct`, `get`, `set`, `call`, `callStatic`, `invoke`, `destruct`, `toString`, `clone`, `invoke`, `invokeStatic`.
 Underscore and numbers are discouraged to be used in method names in classes.
-A number creates a warning where an underscore creates an error.
+A number creates a warning whereas an underscore creates an error.

 Global functions are required to be `snake_cased` so all lower an divided by a underscore.

 #### Zicht.PHP.Namespace
-Except for global classes all other classes in name spaces are not allowed to be used in code referring to the fully qualified class name.
+Except for global classes all other classes in namespaces are not allowed to be used in code referring to the fully qualified class name.
 Like `$sniff = new \Zicht\Sniffs\PHP\NamespaceSniff())` use an use statement and format your code like `$sniff = new NamespaceSniff()`;

 #### Zicht.PHP.UseStatement
-This sniff defines that the use statements should be on top in a php file and can only be preceded by doc blocks or the namespace declaration (and surely whitespaces etc).
+This sniff defines that the use statements should be at the top of in a PHP file and can only be preceded by doc blocks or the namespace declaration (and surely whitespaces etc).

 #### Zicht.PHP.VarProperty
-The php `var` keyword to declare properties is not allowed with this sniff.
+The PHP `var` keyword to declare properties is not allowed with this sniff.

 #### Zicht.Whitespace.ExcessiveWhitespace
 This sniff looks for more then one whitespace after the last `}` in a file.

 ### Other rules
-To view the rules in this ruleset you can use the following command
+To view the rules in this ruleset you can use the following command.
 ```
-./vendor/bin/phpcs --standard=Zicht -e
+./vendor/bin/PHPcs --standard=Zicht -e
 ```
 That gives us the following set.